psurti/irest4j/README.md

 pretty=true
 ```

-Property **ctx** is an application context used for assigning constant values to variable names.
+Property **ctx** is an application context used for assigning constant values to user-defined variable names.
 Using format "{{ .. }}",  these variables are substituted on request calls.

 There is also a built-in variable part of the context such as:
 "ctx.seqid ": This is an auto-sequence generated number for unique identifiers during request calls.